MARGIN: Uncovering Deep Neural Networks using Graph Signal Analysis: Related Work

+In a nutshell, MARGIN reposes the problem of generating explanations as an influential node selection problem, wherein the node can correspond to a sample-level or feature-level explanations and the influence is measured based on a hypothesis function.
+Defining suitable objectives for detecting influential features in an image or influential samples in a dataset has been an important topic of research in explainable AI.
+For example, CXPlain~\citep{schwab2019cxplain} and Attentive Mixture of Experts~\citep{schwab2019granger} utilize a Granger-causality based objective to quantify feature importances.
+In addition, prediction uncertainties~\citep{chakraborty2017interpretability} or even loss estimates~\citep{thiagarajan2020accurate} have been widely adopted to characterize vulnerabilities of a trained model.
+Note that, MARGIN can directly use any of these objectives to choose the most relevant explanations.
+In this paper, we consider a variety of interpretability tasks and recommend suitable hypothesis functions for each of the tasks.

-The central idea of MARGIN is to use graph signal processing (GSP), to identify high frequency regions on graph signals.
-GSP itself is a relatively recent area, where there are two broad classes of approaches -- one that builds on spectral graph theory using the graph Laplacian matrix \cite{shuman2013emerging}, and the other based on algebraic signal processing that builds upon the graph shift operator \cite{sandryhaila2013discrete}.
+Since MARGIN relies on ideas from graph signal processing (GSP) to select the most relevant explanations, we briefly review existing work in this area.
+Broadly, there are two classes of approaches in GSP -- one that builds on spectral graph theory using the graph Laplacian matrix \citep{shuman2013emerging}, and the other based on algebraic signal processing that builds upon the graph shift operator \citep{sandryhaila2013discrete}.
 While both are applicable to our framework, we adopt the latter formulation.
 Our approach relies on defining a measure of influence at each node, which is related to sampling of graph signals.
-This is an active research area, with several works generalizing ideas of sampling and interpolation to the domain of graphs, such as \cite{chen2015discrete,pesenson2008sampling,gadde2014active}.
-In many of these cases, the signal (or function) is assumed to be known, while one of our contributions is to identify the right function for a given interpretability task.
-In addition, our hypothesis on analyzing the high frequency content of the function is conceptually similar to \cite{chen2017fast} in being efficient, without requiring the need to solve any sophisticated optimization.
+This is an active research area, with several works generalizing ideas of sampling and interpolation to the domain of graphs, such as \citep{chen2015discrete,pesenson2008sampling,gadde2014active}.